two women standing at a conference networking compassionately

 Join CoMuse: The Mindful Business Community for Creatives

-Serving creatives in music, TV, media and entertainment through business coaching, mindful community, masterclasses, networking and more to cultivate more inclusive, empathetic and integrated spaces for you to do your best work.
+Serving creative entrepreneurs in music, TV, media and entertainment through business coaching, mindful community, masterclasses, networking and more to cultivate more inclusive, empathetic and integrated spaces for you to do your best work.

 Learn More